slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9805-5/packetizer_raw_output.md

 Add clarifying details or an explanatory note in RFC 9805 to specify how experimental Router Alert values are handled in the context of the IANA registry.

+**Severity:** Low
+  *Basis:* While not directly affecting current protocol operation, the lack of clarity could lead to confusion in future interpretations of the registry status and its implications.

+**Confidence:** Medium

 ---